Rafaela-Wetzel/schlosskulm-rental-apartments/README.md

 ## User Stories

-- As a user I can see a booking calendar so I can check if the apartment is available for my travel dates.
 - As a user I can easily find a form to book the apartment(s) / house.
 - As a user I can easily find the most important information about the apartments so I can decide if it fits my needs.
 - As a user I can see what the house can be used for in general (apart from renting it for vacation) so I can possibly rent it for other activities / contexts.
 - As a user I can read about the house rules so I know what to be considerate of.
 - As a user I want to know more about the locations surrounding area so I can plan activities for my vacation.
 - As a user I want to have practical information so I do not specifically have to ask the hosts or research on my own.
-- As a user I would like to have information on how to reach the house in the most convenient way(s) so the journey goes smoothly and I do not have to do all the research on my own.
 - As a user I can easily find a contact form so I can get answers to my specific questions.

 # Technologies